 application to the police service and aspects of criminal law.
 The core units within this programme are specifically designed to give a comprehensive insight into all aspects of policing and the criminal justice system.

 You will need to have successfully completed a Level 3 Extended Diploma qualification grade DMM and have a keen interest in the sector.
 A range of A Levels will also be accepted, including Psychology, Sociology and Law, at a grade 4 in all subjects with a reference from a tutor for both the BTEC and A Level subjects.

 On the course you will undertake 16 units over the course of two years.

 Level 5 units include:

-Over the course of two years you will be timetabled over three days with one day spent at Southwick Park; allowing for practical immersive learning to take place.
-With a vocational focus, the study of policing allows for a grounding within the criminal justice sector.
+Over the course of two years you will be timetabled over three days with one day spent at Southwick Park, allowing for practical immersive learning to take place.
+With a Vocational focus, the study of policing allows for a grounding within the criminal justice sector.
 You will complete four units within the first term and four units within the second term.
 You will be taught by individuals with specialist knowledge surrounding policing, criminal law and criminology.

 As group sizes are usually smaller than that found within a mainstream university, this allows for a more individualised and focused programme.

 You also have the option to purchase a bespoke uniform for the course.